obsidianmd/obsidian-help/en/How to/Embed files.md

 ![[Excerpt from Mother of All Demos (1968).ogg]]

+You can embed a PDF file in your notes with the same syntax.
+Additionally, you can write `![[My File.pdf#page=number]]` to open to that specific page of the PDF directly.

 You can embed a note also, with the same syntax:

 ![[Accepted file formats]]